Clear Skies (machinima)

-Clear Skies is a machinima series created by Ian Chisholm, that is based on the fictional universe of the game Eve Online.
+Clear Skies is a machinima series created by Ian Chisholm.
+The series is based on the fictional universe of the game Eve Online.
 The first film was released on May 29, 2008, followed by two sequels in 2009 and 2011.

 Plot

 The plot follows the crew of the Minmatar Tempest class battleship Clear Skies as they try to make a living in New Eden.
 The story begins with the ship's captain, John Rourke, negotiating the price of repairs for the ship at a space station, presumably following a pirate attack.
 The repairs leave them out of cash and looking for a new contract.
 Rourke finds a contract to transport Mr Smith—"an idiot in a shiny suit"—a short distance through the fringes of normally safe Empire space, with an unusually high payout.
 The crew grudgingly accepts the 'death trap' contract as the only applicable option in an unfruitful search.